8 Quick Ways to Get Glowing Skin

 Don't like avocado?
 Sip liquid chlorophyll instead; it tastes like mint, oxygenates the skin, and works from the inside out to quickly oxygenate skin and boost luminosity.

 Want to really smooth skin while you moisturize?
 Look at your lotion’s label for “galactoarabinan,” a natural ingredient that causes cell turnover similar to common exfoliating ingredients such as lactic or glycolic acid.
 What makes it different is that it’s anti-inflammatory and rarely leads to skin irritation.

 When you feel like your skin needs a radiance boost, hit the kitchen to whip up a homemade face mask.
 Vargas swears by using a mask made with yogurt (2 tablespoons), almond powder (1 tablespoon), and honey (1 tablespoon) once a week.
 The lactic acid in the yogurt helps smooth and exfoliate skin.
 Meanwhile, honey has natural antibacterial properties and almond powder helps lift dead skin cells.

 When it comes to sloughing off dead skin with a scrub, less is actually more.
 "That dead skin layer keeps the moisture in, so over-exfoliating the skin can cause it to become extra dry," says Paul Jarrod Frank, M.D., a cosmetic dermatologist in New York City.
-Use facial scrubs no more than three times a week, and if dryness occurs, cut back even more.

-Sun-seekers, who are prone to spots and discoloration, can benefit most from products containing lycopene to help brighten and even out complexion.
+Fruits and veggies aren’t just good for your health.
+All skin types can benefit from adding a rejuvenating cream or serum containing antioxidants (think: Vitamin C from citrus fruits) into their regimen.
+Sun-seekers, who are prone to dark spots and discoloration, can benefit most from products containing lycopene to help brighten and even out complexion.
 Everyone else should look for products rich in natural antioxidants and lightening agents such as grape, papaya, rose extracts, licorice, and mushrooms.